Ahmed-Bin-Mazhar/Social-Media-Data-Endpoint--Open-Source-Data-/README.md

 # Social Media Disaster Data Repository

-This repository contains **open-source datasets** collected from publicly available sources that capture social media activity and disaster-related information.
+This repository contains **open-source datasets** collected from publicly available sources capturing social media activity and disaster-related information.
 The project focuses on **scraping textual data from these datasets and creating API endpoints** for easy access and analysis.

 > Note: Not all datasets listed are directly used in this project.
-They are included for reference and to assist researchers in locating relevant datasets.
+They are included for reference to assist researchers in locating relevant datasets.

+---

 ## Datasets Included (Reference)